 Many Renaissance style properties in Ségur-le-Chateau have leaded windows and towers from the 15th and 16th centuries which have been lovingly and painstakingly restored — the Maison Henry IV House and the Maison Boyer with their colombage facades and the 16th century Saint-Laurent Tower are just a few of these homes.
 Some have also retained the decorative roof elements called “épis de faitage”.

 As you explore the well-trod streets you’ll be swept back in time many centuries.
 It’s humbling and impressive to view, to touch and experience the well preserved centuries-old architectural noble homes with turrets or half-timbering.
-Each has maintained their original splendor and bear witness to an opulent period in history.
+Each has maintained its original splendor and bear witness to an opulent period in history.
 They also acknowledge and honor the hard work and love put into these homes by the previous and current owners.

 Other sites to see in Segur-le-Chateau include the Church of Saint Léger and the botanical trail and Arboretum.
 You can also opt to take a guided tour of the village.
-I always find these so informative because they share the history, dates and interesting facts about the town and its residents.
+I always find these so informative because they share history, dates, and interesting facts about the town and its residents.

 If you want to venture outside Segur-le-Chateau, a tour of Pompadour Castle is a must.
 It’s a listed historic monument that thousands of people visit each year.
 It was rebuilt in the 15th century on the former site of a feudal fortress, then remodeled in the 18th century and given to the famous Marquise de Pompadour, in 1745 by Louis XVth.
 She was his favorite mistress from 1745 – 1751 and remained influential as court favorite until her death on April 17, 1764.